stanac/MarlinBits.SqliteBatchOps/README.md

 ## Why?

 SQLite is very slow with opening and closing transactions.
-You can perform 200 inserts without transaction or 50000 with a single transaction.
+You can perform 200 inserts per second without transaction or 50000 per second with a single transaction.

 If you don't specify a transaction SQLite will use new transaction for each SQL write statement (including deletes and updates).
 Since SQLite can have only one writer, this becomes a bottleneck.